ethanAthompson/ethanAthompson/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on understanding the basics
+- 🔭 I’m currently working on a space game and comptia
 - 🌱 I’m currently learning certifications and learning on the journey
 - 👯 I’m looking to collaborate on getting a job
 - 🤔 I’m looking for help with interviewing
-- 💬 Ask me about advice for programming
+- 💬 Ask me about advice on programming
 - 📫 How to reach me: email me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: learning!